sorrtory/VKEdu-WebTech/README.md

 - Creating several types for one logic (AnswerLike, QuestionLike) is pointless
 - Golang's "err"-check thing is a brilliant.
 Never skip this thing in other langs
-- Format code as you write/generate it (so formatter won't fuck jinja's embeds)
+- Format code as you write/generate it (then formatter won't fuck jinja's embeds)
+- Cron in container is strange.
+Scripting the host will be better using kube/ansible.